 2.5 Functions

-Functions are called by typing in the name of the function with brackets at the end.
-As already mentioned, after entering q() without any further information within the brackets, the program is terminated after a query as to whether you want to save the objects stored in R's main memory.
-(R Core Team, n.d.-b)
+Functions are called by typing the name of the function with parentheses at the end.
+As already mentioned, after entering q() without any further information within the parentheses, the program will be terminated after a query asking whether you want to save the objects stored in R's main memory (R Core Team, n.d.-b).

-It is important that R only recognizes that a function is to be executed by the brackets at the end of a function call.
-If the function is called without brackets, the command sequence stored in R for executing this function is displayed in the console.
-The q command produces the following display in the console:
+It is important to note that R only recognizes that a function is to be executed by adding the parentheses at the end of a function call.
+If the function is called without parentheses, the command sequence stored in R for executing this function is displayed in the console.
+For example, the q command (without parentheses) produces the following display in the console:

 The command “q” in the console